micmejia/bible-dump/AMPC/Judges/Judg 5.md

-The [^c]mother of Sisera looked out at a window and wailed through the lattice, Why is his chariot so long in coming?
+The mother of Sisera looked out at a window and wailed through the lattice, Why is his chariot so long in coming?
 Why do the hoofbeats of his chariots tarry?